Spin-Flavor Precession Phase Effects in Supernova: Zero mixing angle

 The adiabaticity of SFP resonance is quantified by \cite{Lim:1987tk, 1992PhR...211..167P, Nunokawa:1996gp}

 where the subscript ``res'' indicates that the expression should be calculated at the SFP resonance.
-The Landau-Zener approximation tells us that the probability that the system jumps between the resonating energy eigenstates $\ket{r_3}$ and $\ket{r_4}$ in NH is
+The Landau-Zener approximation tells us that the probability of the system to jump between the resonating energy eigenstates $\ket{r_3}$ and $\ket{r_4}$ in NH is

 Therefore the evolution is described by